fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Construct Validity
 ^^^^^^^^^^^^^^^^^^

-We explore the concept of construct validity, as described in in `Measurement and Fairness (Abigail Z. Jacobs, Hanna Wallach)<https://arxiv.org/pdf/1912.05511.pdf>`, and as it relates to sociotechnical contexts.
+We explore the concept of construct validity, as described in in Measurement and Fairness [#4]_ , and as it relates to sociotechnical contexts.
 This in intended to illuminate the concept to readers who are working on solutions in sociotechnical contexts and may also be referenced in explorations that detail how to apply the concept to specific scenarios.

 Key Terms
 ~~~~~~~~~